netdata/netdata/src/collectors/apps.plugin/README.md

 - `name*` _prefix_ mode: will match a **comm** beginning with `name`.
 - `*name*` _substring_ mode: will search for `name` in **cmdline**.

 Asterisks may appear in the middle of `name` (like `na*me`), without affecting what is being matched (**comm** or **cmdline**).

-To add processes with single quotes, enclose them in double quotes: `"process with this ' single quote"`
+To add processes with single quotes, enclose them in double quotes:
+`"process with this ' single quote"`.

-To add processes with double quotes, enclose them in single quotes: `'process with this " double quote'`
+To add processes with double quotes, enclose them in single quotes:
+`'process with this " double quote'`.

 The order of the entries in this list is important: the first one that matches a process is used, so follow a top-down hierarchy.
 Processes not matched by any row, will inherit it from their parents.

 There are a few command line options you can pass to `apps.plugin`.
 The list of available options can be acquired with the `--help` flag.
 The options can be set in the `netdata.conf` using the [`edit-config` script](/docs/netdata-agent/configuration/README.md).

 For example, to disable user and user group charts you would set:

 ```txt